destaMo/Scrum-Notes/content/web_development/skills/persistance/advanced.md

 16. What is a query planner?
 - Does it always generate fully optimal plan?
 - Can you force query planner to choose a different plan?
+17. Describe NoSQL database of your choice.
+18. What is the column store and what is a column-oriented storage that exists in some RDBMS?
+19. In which situations you would recommend document-oriented store?
+20. In which situations you would recommend graph-oriented store?
+21. Describe NoSQL scaling.